 - Yearly Purchase Limit: £100,000 / €100,000

 - Daily ATM Withdrawal Limit: £500 / €500

 Yes.
 The Coinbase Card mobile app (available on iOS and Android) is used for card registration, card activation, and fund deposits.

 Conclusion: Is Coinbase Card Worth It?

-High transaction fees, low ATM withdrawal limits, and limited global availability are the main drawbacks to this crypto debit card.
+High transaction fees and low ATM withdrawal limits are the main drawbacks to this crypto debit card.
 Many customers have complained that the mobile app user experience is also lacking, especially when compared to the main Coinbase exchange app.

 Due to becoming a Visa principal member in February 2020, Coinbase may be able to offer additional services and market expansion.
-This change would make Coinbase Card a more viable option.
 Coinbase may issue Visa cards directly to consumers, rather than relying on third party banks.
-This could result in the removal of extremely high additional fees.
+This could eventually result in the removal of extremely high additional fees.
 That being said, Coinbase decided to work with a third party bank, MetaBank®, N.A., for the initial issuance of Coinbase Card in the US market.

 Although the card’s fee structure initially made it an unappealing product, the introduction of cashback rewards in October 2020 helps offset high fees.
 This added benefit, along with the company’s reputation in the crypto space, could become a catalyst for the mainstream adoption of Coinbase Card.